Torn Meniscus: My Experience

 I’m currently nursing a meniscus tear.
 I have a torn meniscus on the inside of my right knee.
 Believe it or not, this knee injury happened almost twenty-six years ago.
 I was standing on a landing of some steep stone steps when I fell all the way down, twisting my right leg badly beneath me.
 I fell because I got dizzy.
-I didn’t know it at that exact moment, but I have a fever and was coming down with Scarlet Fever.
+I didn’t know it at that exact moment, but I had a fever and was coming down with Scarlet Fever.
 I could barely walk after the fall.
 I went to the emergency room, where x-rays and a physical exam were done.
 The attending physician saw no broken bones, so he sent me home to recuperate.
 At the time, I had a two-story house, and all the bedrooms were upstairs.
-I literally had to “slink” up the stairs like a snake, as I could walk up them.
+I literally had to “slink” up the stairs like a snake, as I couldn't walk up them.

 With a lot of rest, elevation, ice, heat, and pain relievers, my knee got better – but it never stopped hurting completely.
 For the past two and one-half decades, the knee pain has flared up from time to time.
 At times, the pain has been mild, but at others, it’s terrible.
 A few years ago, I went through a knee program that involved injections of Hyalgan into my knee, along with physical therapy.
-You can read more about my knee injections by clicking the link.
 These treatments for knee pain really helped, and until recently, my knee pain was manageable.
 Then I started on a weight loss and exercise program that included distance walking, stair stepping, and weightlifting.
 I guess I overdid it.
 This last round of severe knee pain – the worst it has ever been – prompted me to get proper medical attention for a repair…finally.
 I went to my primary care physician, and she took x-rays.
 She sent me to the local hospital for an MRI.
 The MRI showed a long meniscus tear, a bone spur in the knee joint, a cyst behind the patella, and very thin cartilage on the end of the femur.
 My doctor referred me to an orthopedic surgeon, and I saw him this morning.

 He explained what was going on with my knee.
 His biggest and most pressing concern was the torn meniscus.
 The meniscus tear is very long, going completely around the entire disc.
 I was surprised to discover that the tear is in the lateral meniscus, since all my pain is coming from the other side of the joint.
 The ortho doc told me that such a situation isn’t unusual.
 He said knee problems from anywhere in or near the joint can result in referred pain to anywhere in the knee.
 Also, he told me that the medial meniscus in my right knee is frayed, so it needs to be addressed, too.
 He said I needed knee surgery, and he wanted to do it tomorrow at their surgery center.
 I was so ready to get this taken care of!
 My health insurance, however, will only allow the surgery to be performed in a hospital operating room, so my knee surgery is scheduled for next Wednesday.